 Milk Powder Protein Standardisation Calculator

 The governing limit is a minimum protein floor, not a lactose ceiling: protein may be standardised down to the floor, but no further.
-This calculator works out the maximum lactose or permeate that may be added before that floor is breached, the resulting composition, and the cost.
-Its primary purpose is to manage seasonal protein variation to a consistent, on-specification product; the cost figures are a secondary output and must be read alongside the compliance limits, not in place of them.
+This calculator takes your liquid milk constituents and works out the maximum lactose or permeate you can add before the dried powder falls below that floor, the resulting powder composition and mass, and the water removed in drying.
+Cost is a secondary output, read alongside the compliance limits, not in place of them.

 The Calculator

-Enter the protein content of your base powder (on a solids-not-fat basis), choose the standardising medium, and set the protein floor.
-The tool returns the maximum addition, the resulting protein, and — using your own prices — the blended cost and saving.
+Enter your liquid milk composition, choose the standardising medium, and set the target powder protein floor.
+The tool returns the maximum medium you can add, the resulting powder protein (in SNF and on a whole-powder basis), the powder produced and water removed in drying, and — using your own prices — an indicative cost view.

 Protein Standardisation & Permeate-Addition Calculator